teq-niq/pingfed-automation/Setup-ubuntu.md

 Read pingfed-automation\downloads\downloadnotes.txt.
 <ins>Download the files as mentioned here into **"pingfed-automation\downloads"** folder.</ins>
 In command prompt/terminal navigate to pingfed-automation folder.
-**For convenience We will run all our commands from this location only.**
+**For convenience We will run most of our commands from this location only.**
 On linux do this first.
 Run sudo chmod +x ./gradlew
 ![chmod on gradlew](https://github.com/teq-niq/pingfed-automation/assets/14346578/8a5409f7-433f-44b9-ac55-1573f33038b5)